we have been featured here

 Mazola Pure Corn Oil is corn oil that is suitable for both deep-frying and stir-frying.

-It is among the most frequently utilized oils for deep frying due to its broad supply and appropriate cooking characteristics at high temperatures.
+It is among the most frequently used oils for deep frying due to its cooking characteristics at high temperatures.

-Although the temperature recommended for Mazola Pure Corn Oil should be 350degF however, the smoking point is much higher.
+Although the temperature recommended for Mazola Pure Corn Oil should be 350 degrees F, however, the smoking point is much higher.
 Therefore, the odds that you’ll burn it are extremely low.

 The ability of this particular oil to reach the highest temperatures makes your chicken crispy and light.